 - Must have at least one currently occurring symptom

-Study the effects of alcohol on the immune system and the brain.
+This study designed to examine the effects of alcohol on the immune system and the brain.

 - Ages 21-60

 - Able to consume nuts and soy safely